pytorch/serve/examples/README.md

 ## Example to serve Huggingface Transformers (Torchscripted)

-The following example demonstrates how to create and serve a pretrained transformer models from Hugginface, such as BERT, RoBERTA, XLM :
+The following example demonstrates how to create and serve a pretrained transformer models from Huggingface such as BERT, RoBERTA, XLM :

 * [Hugging Face Transformers](Huggingface_Transformers)